Customizing, Guest Addressing, and Invite Wording Etiquette

 How custom are your invitations?

 Completely custom!
-We can help you build an invitation from scratch.
-It is also easy to change fonts, ink colors, paper stock and artwork.
-Any invitations you see on our website can be modified or customized.
+Any invitations you see on our website can be modified or customized, or we can help you build your invitation suite from scratch.
+We can easily change fonts, ink colors, paper stock and artwork.
 Some specific artwork, like watercolor florals or greenery, cannot be changed.
-But we are more than happy to find a similar piece of artwork that accommodates your needs.
+But we are more than happy to find a unique piece of artwork that accommodates your needs.

 If you love our style but do not see a specific invitation that fits your vision, visit our Design Boutique and browse through our custom projects to get an idea of what we can create.
 We would love to work on a custom design with you!